mageshwaran123/Lung_Cancer_DataAnalysis/README.md

 Save and Display the Plot: The plot is saved as 'comorbidity_and_lung_cancer_risk.png' and displayed using plt.show().

-# 6. Symptom Clustering and Disease Progression : clustering analysis using the k-means algorithm on cancer patient data to identify clusters of patients based on their symptoms.
+# 6. Symptom Clustering and Disease Progression :
+Clustering analysis using the k-means algorithm on cancer patient data to identify clusters of patients based on their symptoms.
 It then analyzes the disease progression and response to treatment for each cluster.

 Import Necessary Libraries: The code imports the required libraries, including KMeans for clustering and StandardScaler for feature scaling.